matanhaz/Bench4BL/README.md

 ### Install Indri

-To execute BLUiR and AmaLgam, you need to install indri. indri-5.15 can work.
+To execute BLUiR and AmaLgam, you need to install Indri.
+Indri 5.15 can work.

 ```sh
 $ mkdir depots